 What tools are you using?

-We use QuickBooks for our financial software.
-Supermove is our CRM.
+We use QuickBooks for our financial software and as our moving company CRM we use Supermove.
 We use Podium which is a text marketing and customer review program.
 I'm also part of several associations– the New York State movers associations as well as the Tariff Association, and we’re part of United Van Lines which has regular newsletters about what's happening nationally.
 And then we're also a part of AMSA, which is the American Moving and Storage Association, that kind of really gives you a very high level of what the current trends and outliers are in the industry.
 So we have different vehicles to see the business at a macro and then take it all the way down to a local level.